DarthLP/Auralis/frontend/README.md

 ---

 **Note**: This frontend is currently in the planning phase.
-Development will begin after the backend API is more fully developed and the core audio processing features are implemented.
+Development will begin after the backend API is more fully developed and the core competitor analysis features are implemented.